Some effectivity questions for plane Cremona transformations

 Now define $\tH$ to be the connected component of $G$ that contains $v_0$.

-\begin{lemma} $\tH$ is bipartite and is \emph{either} a tree $T_{p,q,r}$ consisting of $v_0$ and three arms of lengths $p,q,r\le\infty$ attached to $v_0$ \emph{or} the union $\Delta_{m,r}$ of a cycle of finite length $m$ together with an arm of length $r\le\infty$ attached to the cycle at $v_0$. \begin{proof} Immediate. \end{proof} \end{lemma}
+\begin{lemma} $\tH$ is bipartite and is \emph{either} a tree $T_{p,q,r}$ consisting of $v_0$ and three arms of lengths $p,q,r\le\infty$ attached to $v_0$ \emph{or} the union $\Delta_{m,r}$ of a cycle of finite length $m$ together with an arm $v_0,w_{r-1},...,w_1$ of length $r\le\infty$ attached to the cycle at $v_0$. \begin{proof} Immediate. \end{proof} \end{lemma} \begin{remark} When we speak of the \emph{length} of an arm, we count the vertex to which it is joined.
+So, for example, $T_{2,3,5}$ is the $E_8$ diagram, $T_{p,q,r}$ has a total of $p+q+r-2$ vertices and, in general, a non-trivial arm has length at least $2$.
+So $\Delta_{m,1}$ is a cycle of length $m$. \end{remark} \begin{lemma} If $\tH=\Delta_{m,r}$ then $m$ is even. \begin{proof} Any subgraph of a bipartite graph is bipartite, so the cycle in $\tH$ is bipartite, so even. \end{proof} \end{lemma}